Becksteinlab/lammps/doc/src/fix_graphics.rst

 details.

-For example, if a sphere's x-position is specified as v_x, then this variable definition will keep it's center at a relative position in the simulation box, 1/4 of the way from the left edge to the right edge, even if the box size changes:
+For example, if a sphere's x-position is specified as v_x, then this variable definition will keep its center at a relative position in the simulation box, 1/4 of the way from the left edge to the right edge, even if the box size changes: